How to Start a Clothing Business in India: Step-by-Step

 Step 3: Choose Your Business Model

-Create original designs and work with local tailors or small manufacturers.
-This model offers higher profit margins (40-60%) but requires more investment and design skills.
+This model involves creating original designs and producing garments through local tailors or small manufacturers.
+It offers higher profit margins (40–60%) but requires greater investment and strong design capabilities.

 - Find skilled pattern makers and sample creators